chawkichalladia/unit_testing_guide/README.md

 };
 ```

-### _a - mock external modules_

-To Test a service function or an API call, any module that is used to make a call
+To Test a service function or an API call, any module
-to the server or to alter sent and received data should be mocked.
+that is used to make a call to the server or to alter
+sent and received data should be mocked.

 ```typescript
 jest.mock("axios");
 jest.mock("../helpers/urlHelpers");
 ```

-### _b - adding the afterEach hook to clear the mocks_

-to avoid interference between different tests, mocks should be cleared
+to avoid interference between different tests, mocks
-after each one.
+should be cleared after each one.

 ```typescript
 describe("test todo service", () => {